RRZE-HPC/DisCostiC-Sim/README.md

 Command                  | Description
 --------------------- | -------------
 `make clear`            |   This cleans up the working directory by removing all unnecessary DisCostiC files, such as *.dms, *.otf, *.csv files.
-`make uninstall`        |   This uninstalls the DisCostiC framework, including installed files and CMAKE specific files.
+`make uninstall`        |   This uninstalls the DisCostiC framework, including installed files and CMake-specific files.

 <a name="visualization"></a>